alliums/melakarta-ragas/README.md

 # Currently in good order!
 or so it seems...

+# Intended purpose
+The intended purpose of these files is to bring this particular collection of ragas to the .scl format.
+The original goal was to benefit modular synthesizer users who require concise and well-organized .scl files to sequence notes.

 # Check the [wiki](https://github.com/alliums/melakarta-ragas/wiki) for information about this project and future goals.
+Long live open source!

 ratios from:
 IJCSI International Journal of Computer Science Issues, Vol. 7, Issue 4, No 7, July 2010